 Why the Sam Nunn School?

-The Sam Nunn School of International Affairs offers similar curricula to other Bachelor of Arts programs but also includes 22-credit hour STEM courses.
+The Sam Nunn School of International Affairs offers similar curricula to other Bachelor of Arts programs but also includes 22 credit hours in STEM courses.
 Its unique position at a technological institute means students take classes in business, computing, design, engineering, and science in addition to the empirical methods and analytical courses offered through the Nunn School to obtain a Bachelor of Science.

 The emphasis on science and technology means graduates gain empirical/data analysis and essential skills such as writing, oral communication, and critical thinking.
 Our students graduate with unique skills leading to atypical careers as business analysts, finance rotation program associates, innovation consultants, and data operations associates or more traditional jobs in development, law, policy, and security.
 We ultimately want graduates to use their skills to better the world.

 Study Abroad Opportunities

 Students have the opportunity to study abroad in faculty-led programs year-round.
 In the fall and spring semesters, Nunn School students can study abroad at the Georgia Tech-Lorraine campus with peers and in classes taught by Ivan Allen College faculty.
-In the summer, students can spend between 7 to 10 weeks to earn 9 to 12 credits in a Nunn School faculty-led abroad program.
+In the summer, students can spend between seven to 10 weeks to earn 9 to 12 credits in a Nunn School faculty-led abroad program.